JulioVT91/BostonAirbnbDataset/README.md

 - seaborn

 ## Project Motivation
 AirBNB is one of the most famous start ups nowadays.
-I used a dataset available at Kaggle:https://www.kaggle.com/airbnb/boston to understand more about the property market available in Boston.
+I used a dataset available at Kaggle to understand more about the property market available in Boston.

+To see the dataset available at Kaggle: https://www.kaggle.com/airbnb/boston

 Basically, I used this analysis to answer the following questions:

 1. What are the main characteristics of the AirBNB listings in Boston?
 2. Which variables can determine the price of an AirBNB listing?